jsmolka/blog/content/posts/signs-of-life/index.md

 date: 2021-10-09
 type: post
 ---
 I made some good progress with drizzle.
-It's now smart enough to understand expressions, statements, and control flow.
+It's now smart enough to understand expressions, statements and control flow.
 It's barebones but functional.
 The lack of shorthand operators results in more typing than necessary, but that's something I'll fix in the future.

 ```drizzle
 # Print even numbers